 About Allerton Library

-The Allerton Branch of The New York Public Library opened January 20, 1960.
+The Allerton branch of The New York Public Library opened January 20, 1959.

 The two-floor building features public computers that can be reserved for 45-minute or 15-minute sessions and unlimited WiFi access.
 Public computer access for adults and young adult are located on the first floor and for children seperately on the second floor.
 The first floor is home to the adult, reference, media, world-language and young adult collections.
-The second floor is home to a extensive children's collection and a community room used to host a variety of programs, events, and activities for all ages.
-A 74-seat auditorium is located in the basement which is home to our Bridge-Up tutoring program for young adults in high school.
+The second floor is home to an extensive children's collection and a community room used to host a variety of programs, events, and activities for all ages.
+A 50-seat auditorium is located in the basement along with a multimedia studio.

 Community District Information